afmachado/AndroidAnalyticalTranslator/README.md

 The purpose of this application is to bring all the functionalities of the translator to a native application that should run faster than in a browser and in full screen.

-Among other advantages from using a browser, a native application will benefit from many android libraries and could bring new functionalities and experiences.
+Among other advantages, a native application will benefit from many android libraries and could bring new functionalities and experiences.

 The library “Volley” will be used to connect with Json to the translator.